Meaty Onigiri Rice Balls

 - 1/2 tsp salt

 Separate the watercress leaves from the stems.
 Boil 800 ml of water in a small pot, add 1/2 tsp of salt and parboil the stems for around 30 seconds.
 Add the leaves, stir and immediately plunge in iced water.
 Squeeze out excess moisture and mince.
-Combine [A] and marinate the beef.
+Combine and marinate the beef in [A].

-Place the rice in a large bowl and mix in the watercress.
+Place the rice in a large bowl and mix in the minced watercress.
 Divide into four equal portions and form into cylindrical shapes.
 Spread two slices of beef on a cutting board and place one rice ball lengthwise on one slice.
 Wrap the meat around the ball.
 Lay the ball seam-side down across the other slice, and wrap.
-Repeat the process to make another ball.
+Repeat the process to make three more balls, using two slices of beef per ball.

 Place the rice ball lengthwise on the first slice and fold the meat over so that the edges are sealed.
 Lay the rice ball, seam-side down, across the center of the other slice of meat.
 Fold the meat over to wrap and seal the edges.